 The department may use trained dogs to screen for concealed, prohibited items, including drugs and alcohol.
 Screenings conducted by trained dogs will not be announced in advance.
-The dogs will not be used with students, but students may be asked to leave personal belongings in an area that is going to be screened, such as a classroom, a locker, or a vehicle.
-If a dog alerts to an item or an area, it may be searched by department officials.
+If a dog alerts an item or an area, it may be searched by department officials and parents/guardians will be contacted immediately.